Easy Vegan Mayonnaise

-How to make vegan mayo!
 This thick and creamy vegan mayonnaise is an excellent egg-free substitute for regular mayo.
-We use it for sandwiches, as a base for dressings, and in salads.
+You can use vegan mayo for sandwiches, as a base for dressings, and in salads.

 Vegan Mayonnaise Recipe Video